cuneytakcay/book-finder/README.md

 ## Description

 Book Finder is a web application that allows users to search for books using the Google Books API.
 Users can enter a query to find books and navigate through the results with pagination.
+Users can also view details about each book and create an account to save, update, and delete books.
 The app provides a user-friendly interface to explore the latest books based on their search criteria.

 ## Features